Your newborn baby

-This is a quick guide to what to expect from your baby's belly button during the first few weeks and months after he/she is born.
+This is a quick guide to what to expect from your baby's belly button during the first few weeks and months after they are born.

 After the birth

-The baby's cord may be allowed to pulsate for a few minutes as it feeds last minute nutrients to the baby.
+The baby's cord may be allowed to pulsate for a few minutes as it feeds last-minute nutrients to the baby.
 Then the cord will have a clip placed on it [see photo] and will be cut.
-The doctor or someone elected by the mother may cut it, such as the father or labour partner.
+The doctor or someone elected by the mother may cut it, such as the father or labor partner.

 The clip is normally removed in the first few days after birth or when you leave the hospital.